What is a Terrestrial Ecosystem? - Definition, Examples & Types

 Types and Examples of Terrestrial Ecosystems

 Deciduous forest ecosystems make up the eastern half of North America and a large portion of Europe.
-They typically have an average yearly temperature of fifty degrees Fahrenheit, and they average about 30-60 inches of rain per year.
-These forests are inhabited by a variety of wildlife including deer, bear, foxes, as well as numerous species of trees, shrubs, and flowers.
-If you live in or have ever traveled to the eastern United States you have been to a deciduous forest.
+They typically have an average yearly temperature of 50 degrees Fahrenheit, and they average about 30-60 inches of rain per year.
+These forests are inhabited by a variety of wildlife, including deer, bear, foxes, as well as numerous species of trees, shrubs, and flowers.
+If you live in or have ever traveled to the eastern United States, you have been to a deciduous forest.

-Grasslands are also known as the plains and prairies.
-If you imagine the wild west with tumbleweeds blowing across the plains and large herds of deer and buffalo you are imagining the grasslands.
+Grasslands are also known as plains and prairies.
+If you imagine the 'Wild West' with tumbleweeds blowing across the plains and large herds of deer and buffalo, such as the prairies of Nebraska, then you are imagining the grasslands.
 These ecosystems are characterized by 20-35 inches of rain per year and a predominant covering of various species of grasses.
 They are also known for their very rich soil.

-Tropical rain forest ecosystems have the greatest diversity of plants and animals of all of the ecosystems.
-They exist 28 degrees north or south of the equator and are known for their high average temperatures as well as a significant amount of rainfall.
-The lush forests of the Amazon in South America are classic examples of tropical rain forest.
+Tropical rain forest ecosystems have the greatest diversity of plants and animals of all the ecosystems.
+They exist 28 degrees north or south of the equator and are known for their high average temperatures, as well as a significant amount of rainfall.
+The lush forests of the Amazon in South America are classic examples of tropical rain forests.

 Close your eyes and imagine walking through mountainous dunes of sand as the blistering sun parches your mouth while you search for water.
 This scene gives you a look at the final terrestrial ecosystem, which is the desert.
 These ecosystems are hot and dry with very little vegetation and very few species of animals that call them home other than reptiles, arachnids, and birds.
 The large Saharan desert takes up much of the northern part of the African continent.